Graduate School of Medicine,

 From Program Officers

-In the 20 years since the large-scale neuroscience research project launched in the 1990s, the function of the brain, an organ that has been referred to as the “black box” of the body, has gradually been elucidated.
-The brain comprises a network of over a hundred billion neurons, and an understanding of the brain requires clarification of not only the activities of each cell, but also how those activities are transmitted throughout the network.
-To achieve these goals, it is necessary to investigate the structural links between brain neurons, to create an accurate diagram of neural circuits, and to elucidate the principles under which signals are transmitted within this circuit.
+The brain comprises a network of over a hundred billion neurons, and an understanding of the brain requires clarification of not only the activities of each cell but also how those activities are transmitted throughout the network.
+To achieve these goals, we need to investigate the structural links between brain neurons, to create an accurate diagram of neural circuits, and to elucidate the principles under which signals are transmitted within this circuit.
 Due to technological limitations, research at such a detailed level has not progressed much to date.
 However, with recent innovations in experimental methods and measurement technologies, the time has come to tackle this research.
 The “Brain Mapping by Integrated Neurotechnologies for Disease Studies (Brain/MINDS)” was launched to address precisely this goal.
+The year 2019 will be the year of the last five years in the second half.

-One of the topics of neuroscience research anticipated by the people in Japan is the elucidation of psychiatric and neurological disorders such as dementia and depression.
-Although previous neuroscience research pursuing the pathology of these disorders has produced results, further pathological elucidation of psychiatric and neurological disorders warrants a deeper understanding of brain functions at the neural circuit level, which is the goal of this project.
+In Japan, which has entered into an unprecedented aging society, one of the topics of neuroscience research anticipated by the people is the elucidation of psychiatric and neurological disorders such as dementia and depression.
+Although previous neuroscience research pursuing the pathology of these disorders has produced results, further pathological clarification of psychiatric and neurological disorders warrants a deeper understanding of brain functions at the neural circuit level, which is the goal of this project.
 Also, to clarify the neural circuits specific to psychiatric and neurological disorders, promotion of research under systems integrating all parties – from basic to clinical research – is essential.

 School of Medicine, Keio University